 “If you avoid long naps during the day and alcohol, electronic devices, and exercises before bed, relaxing noises and a regular sleep schedule will do much to help you get a full night’s sleep,” CEENTA ENT Doctor and Sleep Specialist Robert Harley, MD, said.

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 Dr. Harley practices in our SouthPark office.
 To make an appointment with him or any of CEENTA’s ENT doctors or sleep specialists, call 704-295-3000.
 You can also request an appointment online or through myCEENTAchart.

 Are naps good for you?
 Learn more in this blog.